CCBDA-UPC/Assignments-2025/Lab07.md

 <img alt="Lab07-Elasticbeanstalk-versions.png" src="images/Lab07-Elasticbeanstalk-versions.png" width="50%"/>

 ### Install and run

-> [!Caution]
-> You need to have the AWS Elasticbeanstalk environment running as it was at the end of the previous lab session.
-The above explained action assumes that the web application is sucessfully executing.

 The new code version uses additional database tables that need to be created using `python manage.py migrate`.
 You can execute the code in your laptop and type: